MohitGoel92/An-Introduction-to-Natural-Language-Processing-NLP-/README.md

 ### Counting Vocabulary

-- One of the most commons tasks is to count the words of a natural language text.
+- One of the most common tasks is to count the words of a natural language text.
 - Let us use *text5: Chat Corpus*
 ```
 import nltk